azurebigcompute/CloudWorkshops/BatchAIWorkshop.md

 # Next Steps

 Congratulations!
 You have completed the workshop.

-Open a helpdesk ticket to enable GPU's in your subscription.
+1) Open a helpdesk ticket to enable GPU's in your subscription.
 Once the ticket has been fulfilled, re-run the test above and GPU, and compare the speed of the Training job.

+2) Access the <a href="https://github.com/Azure/BatchAI">Azure Batch AI Github</a>, and execute some more of the recipes for the other toolkits.